 “She must have some pressing commitments for her to resort to stealing” I said.

-“What do you want to do with her?”Mamatha asked me.
+“What do you want to do about it?”Mamatha asked me.

 “I don’t know.
 Let us ask her if she knows anything about the watch and if she acts innocent let us ask her not to come from tomorrow” I gave my verdict..